slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

 > *'If you are struggling in your relationships, odds are, you are withholding your truth.
 You need to open up, tell the truth, be honest without fear of outcome and without any neediness.'*

+> *'It happens to everyone as they grow up.
+You find out who you are and what you want, and then you realize that people you've known forever don't see things the way you do.
+So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

 Focus on what you can give not what you can get.
 You only receive in proportion to what you give.
 However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
 Run away from people who treats you like you're ordinary and be ready to loose people.
 You need to partner with someone who wants you to be all you can be.